 This building is the student prison.
 In the 16th century the people began to complain about some of the wild exploits of the students of the university.
 The University’s answer was the Studentenkarzer or the Student Prison.
 The offending student would be jailed here for a sentence of anywhere from a few days to three months.
 There was an internal door that opened that allowed the student to attend classes by day and return to confinement after his studies.
 Things that you could be jailed for are things like womanizing, disturbing the peace, public drunkeness, etc. The walls and the ceiling are covered in graffiti that spans the centuries.
 There is a chair, a table and a bed in the small cell.
 Although meant as a punishment some of the scholars felt a stay in the studentenkarzer a rite of passage.
 The school discontinued using the prison in 1914.

 Related Post: Travel To Kassel Germany and See The Hercules Monument

-He found the antidote to arsenic poisoning in 1834 and in 1841 he developed the carbon zinc electric cell battery.
+- In 1841 he developed the carbon zinc electric cell battery.

-He is also credited with aiding in the developing of the Bunsen Burner, which is used to this day in the science field.
+- In 1855 he is also credited with aiding in the developing of the Bunsen Burner, which is used to this day in the science field.